Q & A: What is Rock Bottom?

 - Find and utilize positive outlets

-If you are currently addicted to drugs or alcohol, the only way to avoid hitting your own personal rock bottom is to ask for help.
+If you are currently addicted to drugs or alcohol, the only way to avoid hitting your rock bottom is to ask for help.
 Addiction is a disease that requires professional attention.
 There is no shame in getting treatment, as doing so can save your life and keep you from losing everything you have.

 Q: What kind of support is available for families and loved ones of individuals who are hovering over or hitting rock bottom?